csc-training/hybrid-openmp-mpi/docs/quizzes/day1-summary.md

    C.
    D.

-Correct: C
+Correct: B, C

+5. Where are the threads synchronized?

+   A. At the end of parallel region
+   B. At the end of `for` / `do` construct with `nowait` clause
+   C. At the end of `master` construct
+   D. At explicit `barrier` constructs

+   A.
+   B.
+   C.
+   D.

+Correct: A,D

-4. What is the outcome of the following code snippet when run with 4 threads
+6. What is the outcome of the following code snippet when run with 4 threads
    ```fortran
   integer :: i, prod, vec1(6), vec2(6)